seanorama/masterclass/security-advanced/README.md

  - For each node that has Pig installed:
    - Click on the hyperlink of the node name to view that shows all the services running on that particular node
    - Click '+Add' and select 'Tez client' > Confirm add
+     - If 'Tez client'does not appear in the list, it is already installed on this host, so you can skip this host
    ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-host-add-tez.png)

 -----------------------------